Dopex - Project Breakdown | Revelo Intel

 Out of the 5 inputs given to the pricing model, 4 of them are known by market participants.
 The only input that is not observable is implied volatility.

-Since traders have no explicit information about implied volatility, when they are trading Options, what they are really trading is implied volatility.
+Since traders have no explicit information about implied volatility, when they are trading options, what they are really trading is implied volatility.

 Volatility Smiles